Coronavirus Information

 CIP’s comprehensive full-year transition programs are located across the US.
 Note that each CIP Center may be subject to different policies based on state and local guidance from health officials.
 The following are CIP’s standard policies which generally apply to all Centers when COVID rates are medium or high:

 CIP has created a Six Point Plan for Health & Safety, a framework for addressing the evolving needs of COVID-19 within our educational setting to ensure the highest level of safety and health exist within our CIP communities.
-The following contains the six points, a goal statement, and bulleted examples of new processes, tools, and guidelines.

 1. Student Health & Hygiene